Systems Eng to Product Design

 Understanding the transition

 Going from systems engineering to UX design was a calling based on my primal instincts.
 I have never been one that has been drawn to just numbers alone.
-Being able to exercise my creative muscle and be in a space that instead of weaknesses seemed like the best decision at the time.
+Being able to exercise my creative muscle and be in a space that played to my strengths instead of weaknesses seemed like the best decision at the time.

 I had to reside in a space that provided a level of challenge that drove passion rather than bring about disappointment.